 Boora sugar is powdered cane sugar and is therefore good to use.

-The Ratio of Ingredients in Makhana Kheer Recipe
+The proportion of Ingredients

 For every 1-litre milk, use 50 g Makhana and 100 g Rock Sugar

 Along with the recipe, I have also come up with the ratio of milk, makhana and sugar and certain tips for making this divine sweet.
 These ratios work perfectly every time.

 - Always make kheer in a heavy-bottomed pan otherwise it may scorch from the bottom which doesn't taste good later.
 If you do not have a heavy bottom vessel then first put a skillet on the flame and then keep your pan on that skillet.